Partner with INI

 The INI welcomes the chance to collaborate with organizations, companies and agencies through recruitment and sponsorship opportunities.

 Don't see what you're looking for?
-Contact our Corporate & Alumni Engagement team to discuss additional opportunities to partner with the INI!
+Contact our Strategic Initiatives team to discuss additional opportunities to partner with the INI!

-We are currently accepting project proposals for the INI Practicum.
-Learn more and submit your proposal by June 29, 2018.
+We are currently accepting project proposals for a Pittsburgh pilot of the INI practicum in spring 2019.
+Learn more and submit your proposal

 By fusing business and policy with technical expertise, the INI's interdisciplinary programs uniquely position graduates for next generation careers at the pulse of the tech industry.
 We offer a range of recruitment opportunities.
 Contact Jessica Zlotcavitch to learn more.

 During the fall and spring semesters, INI students attend tech talks and information sessions featuring speakers from industry, government and academia.
 These events are an ideal way to discuss your business and innovations with our students.